 In the months after experiencing a traumatic event, some people experience extreme emotional distress, which quickly becomes acute stress disorder.
-If this happens to you, contact RobinsPsych in the Bronx, New York.
+If this happens to you, contact RobinsPsych at one of our locations: in the Hub, Bronx, NY, and in Columbus Circle, Manhattan, NY.
 The expert medical staff provides the help needed to relieve acute stress disorder and prevent it from becoming post-traumatic stress disorder.

-Acute stress disorder occurs the first month after experiencing a traumatic event that involved actual or threatened injury or death.
-The death of a loved one, violent assault, rape, car accident, and natural disasters are examples of traumatic experiences that cause an emotional response.
-Those who develop acute stress disorder have a more severe reaction that includes deep anxiety and dissociative symptoms.
-Though acute stress disorder sometimes resolves within 1 month, if symptoms continue, it may progress and become post-traumatic stress disorder.
+Acute stress disorder is a condition that develops in the first month after experiencing a traumatic event that involved actual or threatened injury or death.
+For example, it could involve the death of a loved one, a violent assault, rape, a car accident, or natural disasters.
+Not everyone who experiences a traumatic event will develop the condition but those who start feeling deep anxiety or dissociative symptoms likely have.
+Acute stress disorder can sometimes be resolved within a month.
+However, if symptoms continue, it may progress into post-traumatic stress disorder.

-Patients with acute stress disorder often develop dissociative symptoms.
-To be diagnosed with this disorder, 3 symptoms of dissociation must be present, including memory loss, a sense of being detached from thoughts and feelings, and feeling that your surroundings aren’t real.
+A common development associated with acute stress disorder is dissociative symptoms.
+There are 3 symptoms that must be present to be diagnosed with this condition.
+They include a sense of being detached from thoughts and feelings, feeling that your surroundings aren’t real, and memory loss.

-Since people expect to be emotionally upset following a traumatic event, they often figure the symptoms will eventually get better.
-As a result, they don’t seek help, increasing the risk for developing post-traumatic stress disorder or ongoing anxiety disorders.
-If you or someone you know has recently experienced any type of traumatic event, contact RobinsPsych.
-They’re here to help with your immediate post-trauma needs, and to begin therapy when you’re ready.
+Since people expect to have some level of upsetting feelings after a traumatic event, they fall into the trap of expecting that their symptoms will get better after time.
+In turn, they don’t seek medical help, increasing the chances of stress developing into post-traumatic stress disorder or ongoing anxiety disorders.
+If you or someone you know has passed through a traumatic experience contact RobinsPsych.
+They can help you with all your post-trauma needs through professionally conducted therapies.